you-zhou/notes/dev.md

 It's a Python plotting library, inspired by MATLAB, meaning that the terms used (**Axis, Figure, Plots**) will be similar to those used in MATLAB. [ref](http://queirozf.com/entries/matplotlib-pylab-pyplot-etc-what-s-the-different-between-these)

 ### Figure
-`Figure is the object that keeps the whole image output.
-This is the entire window where one or more subplots live.
+`This is the entire window where one or more subplots live.
 A Figure object (new window) is created with the figure() command.`
 You can use it to configure things like:
 * Image size (set_size_inches())
 * Whether to use tight_layout (set_tight_layout())